webplatform/docs-wpd/Community/Meetings/Analytics/index.md

 * Julee to update bug to ryan: site map can't have *.gz, master must point to xml files (DONE)
 * Make it clear that all promo emails should go out with piwik campaign #
 * in Piwik: remove ADC and keep html5weekly; add university, "news" email list, and for each social media channel, our blog, steward co. site posts, doc sprints, to id docs that were edited

-ACTION: shepazu: JS post Monday, alert update, drm content, then notify patrick
+*  shepazu: JS post Monday, alert update, drm content, then notify patrick